Explore

 Dig Out Your Soul Era B-Sides and Rarities

 In 2005 CD singles were on their last legs, by 2008/9 they had all but gone, becoming designated to collector’s items.
 With the three singles to come of Dig Out Your Soul, only one B-side was produced.
 Those Swollen Hand Blues from the Falling Down single - a good trippy, psychedelic number.
 The box set of Dig Out Your Soul contained a CD of bonus material comprised of alternative versions of songs, remixes and two alum outtakes, Boy With The Blues and I Believe In All.
-The rarities produced for Dig Out Your Soul won’t give the likes of Live Forever a run for its money but they are with unearthing.
+The rarities produced for Dig Out Your Soul won’t give the likes of Live Forever a run for their money but they are with unearthing.

 1 comments, Reply to this entry